hexeth/textbelt-docker/README.md

 * When container starts you will see `listening on port 9090` in docker logs
 * To send text messages, run the following command `curl -X POST http://127.0.0.1:9090/text --data-urlencode number='18001337' --data-urlencode carrier='att' --data-urlencode 'message=Hello world'`
 * To text Canada or International numbers (based on supported carriers listed below), replace `/text` with `/canada` or `/intl`.
 * If you do not include carrier in your POST, the app will cycle through all available carriers based on your endpoint (e.g. /text will cycle through all US carriers).
-If you are using gmail or a similar public email app you will receive an error due your high SMTP frequency.
+If you are using gmail or a similar public email app you will receive a failure response due your high SMTP frequency.
+You'll also likely receive a bunch of bounceback messages to your email inbox.
+Despite receiving a failure, the message will likely still go through.

-* Successful messages will return a success in JSON
+* Successful messages will return a success response.
 * Messages that fail to send will return a failure.
 Unfortunately, the failure reasons are not very descriptive.
 It is probably your mail settings.
 If you are using gmail and have two-factor authentication turned on you will need to create an [app password](https://support.google.com/accounts/answer/185833?hl=en).
 * Received messages will display to the intended recipient based on how each carrier supports email-to-SMS.